timescale/docs/use-timescale/data-tiering/manual-tier-chunk.md

 ---
-title: Manually Tier data
+title: Manually tier data to the object storage tier
-excerpt: How to manually tier Timescale data
+excerpt: How to manually tier data to the object storage tier
 product: [ cloud ]
 keywords: [ tiered storage, tiering ]
 tags: [ storage, data management ]